 minimum and we keep the cappings.

-5. Processed honey not picked up more then one month after dropoff may be sold and the money held for you (i.e. $2.50/lb); equipment may be disposed of (or reused by some needy beekeeper).
+5. Processed honey not picked up more then three weeks after dropoff may be sold and the money held for you (i.e. $2.50/lb); equipment may be disposed of (or reused by some needy beekeeper).

 The first step is "uncapping" to remove the wax caps.
 The next step is spinning in the centrifuge.